laosteven/flow-track/docs/FEATURES.md

 # Advanced Features Guide

-This document describes the advanced features added to Flow Track Pro and how to use them effectively.
+This document describes the advanced features added to Flow Track and how to use them effectively.

 ## 📊 Advanced IMU Metrics